-The WGA 2019-2020 Data Collection will be carried out online using the new OSCAR ll platform for all Central and Local Government bodies, available June for cycle 1 submissions.
+The WGA 2020-2021 Data Collection will be carried out online using the OSCAR ll platform for all Central and Local Government bodies.

 What you need to do

-submit Whole of Government Accounts 2019 to 2020 as soon as the OSCAR ll platform is available.
+- submit Whole of Government Accounts 2020 to 2021 on the OSCAR ll platform

 WGA is a major step forward in transparency and accountability as it supports the government’s agenda to make more public data available.
 WGA enables the direct comparability of financial data across public sector entities and is producing trend data that will help to inform future analysis and decision making.

 The WGA is independently audited giving both Parliament and the outside world greater confidence in the figures, and supports effective scrutiny by Parliament.
 This scrutiny has been exercised by the Public Accounts Committee who examine the accounts each year.